skolenik/svyset_manifesto/README.md

 # How to specify survey settings

-## Stas Kolenikov, Brady West, Peter Lugtig
+## Stas Kolenikov, Brady T. West, Peter Lugtig

 In this repository, we document our understanding of, and recommendations for, appropriate best practices in specifying the complex sampling design settings